dbuarque/portal/README.md

 This will clone the au-redux dependency as a git submodule.

 Additionally, if you have github access to the tradingview charting_library (which this repo uses) you can run:
 **Don't worry, most people do not have access to this repo (unless you are internal to lupoex).
-You can still run the app locally.**
+You can still run the app locally without it.**
  ```
  git submodule update --init update assets/charting_library
  ```